© 2021 Snekguy. All rights reserved.

 Another flash of lightning illuminated the room, and for that split second, he saw a shadow cast on the drapes at the foot of his bed.
 He sat up, feeling his heart start to race, but he was practically blind without a light source.
 He waited for another flash with bated breath, and when it came, the shadow appeared once more to a chorus of rumbling thunder.
 It was a humanoid figure with something draped over its head and shoulders, the same one that he had glimpsed hiding in the corner, the storm giving him a brief snapshot of it moving closer.

 His fear morphed into a kind of reckless anger as fight won out over flight, and he lunged forward, tearing open the drapes at the bottom of the bed.
 Standing on the carpet only a few feet away was a tall figure, Freddy just able to make out her features in the darkness.
 It was Moira.
-What he had assumed to be a sheet over the figure’s head was just her long hair, and her signature black dress seemed to melt into the shadows around her.
+What he had assumed to be a sheet over the figure’s head was just her long hair, and her signature black dress seemed to blend into the shadows around her.
 He couldn’t see her pale face – it was obscured by her long hair, as though she was staring intently at the floor.

 He had locked the door, so how the hell had she gotten inside?